jocnjr/react-synthesis/admin/cli/readme.md

 Important (2): you will need the server running to be able to post the data to your database, so don't forget to ```npm start```.

-2. going through the prompt you'll be asked to:
+2. Going through the prompt you'll be asked to:

 ```
  -> enter the app title